soitun/pearai-submodule/docs/docs/features/quick-actions.md

 Quick Actions are enabled by default _for pre-release versions of Contine_.

-To disable Quick Actions, open the settings menu (`⌘ + ,`), search for `"continue.enableQuickActions"`, and toggle the checkbox to disable.
+To disable Quick Actions, open the settings menu (`⌘ + ,`), search for `"pearai.enableQuickActions"`, and toggle the checkbox to disable.

 ## Custom Quick Actions